The Importance Of Music: When and Why we listen to music

 The 42,000-year-old flutes from Hohle Fels, Vogelherd and Geißenklo¨sterle upper Danube region (now southwest Germany)

 Music is essentially something that stimulates the auditory nerves (hearing sense).
-But, music is perhaps one of the only stimuli, received to a single sense organ, which stimulates almost all of the brain in unique ways.
+But music is perhaps one of the only stimuli received by a single sense organ, which stimulates almost all of the brain in unique ways with a sense of reward attached to all of that stimulation.
 A lot of “music” happens within the brain.
 Our interpretation is necessary for differentiating between music and noise.

 No person perceives music in exactly the same way.
 Bearing this in mind, one can say that every person is uniquely motivated to listen to music.
 People will also have specific reasons to listen to music.
 Some common reasons are: